MCassimus/Windows-Script/README.md

-# Windows-Script
+#Windows Setup Script
-My setup file for windows because I do this way too often
+This is my setup file for windows because I do this way too often